gvwilson/sensibleadventures/nardica/nardica.md

 and micro-manipulators to tease it all apart, and at the end all they'd have would be---

-"It's a differential separator pump," she said to Slack's father as the shapes came together in her head to form an answer.
+"It's a differential separator pump," she said to Honesty's father as the shapes came together in her head to form an answer.
 "Prob'ly hooks up to a centrifuge or somethin' for filterin' blood durin' surgery."

 "Really?"
-Slack's father passed it to his brother, who studied it for a moment, shrugged as if to say, "Could be," and handed it back.
+Honesty's father passed it to his brother, who studied it for a moment, shrugged as if to say, "Could be," and handed it back.

-Slack's father set it back down on his workbench and picked up his long-cold tea.
+Honesty's father set it back down on his workbench and picked up his long-cold tea.
 "Y'oughta come by more often---there'd be plenty for you t' do, an' the missus is alluz happy t'have one more fer dinner."